World Inter-University Cube Relay 2015-2016

 - No participant may compete under multiple schools or on multiple teams.

 - Alumni are still encouraged to form unofficial teams!

 - The format is best of 1.
 This one attempt must be filmed and made available to the organizer, preferably on YouTube.
 (It may be kept unlisted, but it will be linked on the results page.)

 - At any given time, only one cuber may turn only one cube.
 Don't try anything tricky.

 - The team has 1 inspection period of 15 seconds, during which time all four cubers are allowed to inspect their cube.

 - The first cuber should start the timer by the end of the inspection period.
 The other cubers may not continue to touch the cube, except to shift its position (without any rotation) on the table.
-(They can look at the cube since I don't see how I can stop this.)
+(They can look at the cube.
+I don't see how you can stop this.)

 - After finishing their respective solve, the first three cubers must high-ten (or low-ten) the next cuber before the next cuber can start.

 - NEW for 2015-2016: You must use a StackMat timer.
 Penalities from the WCA regulations apply to each member of the team, viewing the hand-off as starting/stopping the StackMat.

 The scrambles will become available here after UT Open 2014 is held on November 13, 2014 are now available.
 These will be the only scrambles for the 2015-2016 school year.